 - Visiting adults must be well to visit and will be screened for wellness by hospital staff every day.
 Visiting adults will receive and wear a badge with a green sticker to show that they have passed the wellness screening.

 - In addition, we ask that all adults screen themselves at home before visiting.
 Please do not come to the hospital if you have any of the following symptoms:

 - Body aches.

 - Cold symptoms including cough, runny nose or sore throat.

 - Visiting adults without a badge may not enter patient care areas.

 - All visiting adults are expected to do hand hygiene at the point of wellness screening and before entering the patient room.

-- Visiting adults may be asked to wear a mask while in the hospital or while vising their child.
+- Visiting adults must wear a mask while in the hospital or while vising their child.

-- Staff may be seen wearing masks for their protection and for the safety of the patient.
+- Staff will be seen wearing masks for their protection and for the safety of the patient.

 - Visiting adults will be asked to leave the hospital if they do not follow these standards and wear their mask as directed.